kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/-kodein/-bind/tag.md

 `val tag: Any?`

-The optionnal tag.
+The optional tag.

 ### Property

-`tag` - The optionnal tag.
+`tag` - The optional tag.